ircd-hybrid/ircd-hybrid.github.io/team.md

 ## Team ::

-The IRCD-Hybrid Development Team is compromised of many core members and contributors who have put their blood and sweat into the code for many years.
-We make it our top priority that the best of coding quality is put into our releases and that we meet or exceed our requirements and requests of other IRCD-Hybrid users out there.
+The ircd-hybrid development team is compromised of many core members and contributors who have put their blood and sweat into the code for many years.
+We make it our top priority that the best of coding quality is put into our releases and that we meet or exceed our requirements and requests of other ircd-hybrid users out there.

 **Core Team:**